 Investigators: Betsy Goodrich, Chris Looney, Kristen Waring, Mary Lou Fairweather (USDA Forest Service Forest Health Protection), Brian Geils (USDA Forest Service Rocky Mountain Research Station)

-White pine blister rust, a disease caused by a non-native invasive pathogen, threatens to de-stabilize populations of southwestern white pine, a little-studied species found in southwestern mixed conifer forests.
-Recently completed projects have investigated the distribution and severity of white pine blister rust in the Southwest (publication in prep) and the ecological role of southwestern white pine (Looney & Waring 2012).
-Ongoing projects are investigating the spatial distribution and abundance of southwestern white pine regeneration and the geographic distribution of adaptive traits, including tolerance to drought and the potential growth costs to seedlings from parent trees with some form of resistance or tolerance to white pine blister rust.
-Additionally, we have completed collection of seed from 12 sites across the Southwest, with more planned for future years, to be included in long-term cold storage to conserve the genetic base of this important species.
+White pine blister rust, a disease caused by a non-native invasive pathogen (Cronartium ribicola), threatens to de-stabilize populations of southwestern white pine, a little-studied species found in southwestern mixed conifer forests.
+Recently completed projects have investigated the distribution and severity of white pine blister rust in the Southwest (publication in prep) and the ecological role of southwestern white pine (Looney and Waring 2012, 2013).
+Ongoing field projects are investigating the spatial distribution and abundance of southwestern white pine regeneration along a range of white pine blister rust severities and under differing silviculture treatments.
+We are also conducting a common garden study to quantify the geographic distribution of potentially adaptive traits, including growth, phenology, drought tolerance and potential growth costs to seedlings from parent trees with some form of resistance to Cronartium ribicola infection.
+Additionally, we began ongoing gene conservation efforts in 2012, collecting seed to be included in long-term cold storage to conserve the genetic diversity of this important species.

 Funding: NAU School of Forestry Mission Research Program (McIntire-Stennis funds), USDA Forest Health Monitoring Evaluation Monitoring Program, USDA Genetic Conservation, NAU Genes to Environment Program (fellowship award to B. Goodrich)

-Stand response to western spruce budworm defoliation and mortality in New MexicoRead more
+Stand response to western spruce budworm (Choristoneura occidentalis) defoliation and mortality in New MexicoRead more

 Matt Blanford (left) and Adam Polinko record measurements